rabenacorvus/microct-data-auto/README.md

 python move_and_rename.py --basepath /path/to/directory --phrase "phrase"

 # zipping.py
-This script will archive folders containing a certain phrase and rename them to contain the name of the folder they are located in.
+This script will archive folders containing a certain phrase ("phrase") within a specified directory ("basepath") and rename them to contain the name of the folder they are located in.

-how to use:
+How to use:

 Open terminal and change directory to the one containing the script